 Effective April 1, 2025

-VAMP consolidates existing fraud and dispute programs into a single framework, simplifying compliance efforts for acquirers.
-The program introduces a combined metric that calculates monthly fraud and dispute levels together against overall transaction volume, at the acquirer level.
-Specifically, the VAMP ratio is determined by adding the total monthly TC40 fraud notices with TC15 non-fraud disputes generated by an acquirer’s merchant portfolio and dividing by its monthly transaction volume:
+VAMP consolidates existing fraud and dispute programs into a single framework intended to simplify compliance efforts for stakeholders.
+The program introduces a combined metric that calculates monthly fraud and dispute levels together against overall transaction volume, at both the acquirer and merchant level:

 - TC40 Notices: Reports of fraudulent transactions.